Need the fast answer? Check out our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a timeline printed on the wrapping.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll see that some are engineered to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be changed once every 6-12 months.
-The industry standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
+The industry standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to pricey equipment, like your compressor, so it's better to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters hinges on several factors:

 - The type of air filter you are using

 - The entire air quality of your Windsor area home

 - Pets – Cats, dogs, birds, etc.